lwojcik/pihole-adlists/README.md

 # pihole-adlists
-List of blocklists to use with my Pi-hole instance
+List of adlists to use with my Pi-hole instance